visgl/deck.gl/docs/upgrade-guide.md

 If your application is not subclassing `GridLayer`, no additional changes are needed.

+- When using GPU Aggregation, `onSetColorDomain` and `onSetElevationDomain` are not fired, if those callbacks are needed set `gpuAggregation` to `false` (which is the default getElevationValue)

 ## Upgrading from deck.gl v6.4 to v7.0

 #### Submodule Structure and Dependency Changes